nuggit/rainbow-tabs/README.md

 * Use first dominant color that is not black/white/gray
 * Other dominant color tweaks (what if pink/navy represented equally?)
 * Add feature to restore pre-rainbow tab ordering
-* A better icon or something.
-It is currently rainbow cake from Martha Stewart

 ## Usage
 1. Clone rainbow-tabs
 2. Go to Settings -> Extensions in Chrome
 3. Check "Developer Mode" in upper right
 4. Click "Load unpacked extension" button and open your rainbow-tabs directory
+5. Click your new "rainbow" button
-5. Use it, edit it, reload extension, etc
+6. Use it, edit it, reload extension, etc